 Valley Water staff served on the California Stormwater Quality Association (CASQA) Board of Directors.

 In December 2016, Valley Water, on behalf of SCVURPPP, was awarded a California Proposition 1 grant to develop a Stormwater Resource Plan (SWRP) for the Santa Clara Basin.
-The plan under the grant was approved by the State Water Resources Control Board.
-The SWRP is coordinated with Valley Water’s One Water Plan and stakeholders from the One Water effort are participating.
-For more information, visit the Valley Water's One Water Plan website.
-Please see the SWRP website for more information: www.scvurppp.org/scvurppp_2018/swrp/.
+The SWRP was approved by the State Water Resources Control Board in 2019 and is coordinated with Valley Water’s One Water Plan.
+Stakeholders from the One Water effort also participated in the development of the SWRP.
+For more information, please visit Valley Water's One Water Plan website or the SWRP website.

 Valley Water maintained South County partnerships by participating in the South County Stormwater Coordination Committee.
 The committee includes representatives from Valley Water, the County, and the Cities of Gilroy and Morgan Hill.
 The committee meets regularly to discuss pollution prevention, stormwater permit compliance, and other relevant issues.